Dino De Laurentiis: Early life

-Career

-Film production
+Film career

 De Laurentiis produced his first film, L'ultimo Combattimento, in 1941.
 His company, the Dino de Laurentiis Cinematografica, moved into film production in 1946.
 In the early years, De Laurentiis produced Italian neorealist films such as Bitter Rice (1949) and the early Fellini works La Strada (1954) and Nights of Cabiria (1956), often in collaboration with producer Carlo Ponti.

 In the 1960s, De Laurentiis built his own studio facilities.
 He produced such films as Barabbas (1961), a Christian religious epic; The Bible: In the Beginning...
 (1966); Kiss the Girls and Make Them Die (1966), a spoof of the James Bond films; Navajo Joe (1966), a spaghetti Western; Anzio (1968), a World War II film; Barbarella (1968) and Danger: Diabolik (1968), both successful comic book adaptations; and The Valachi Papers (1972), released before its originally scheduled date in order to capitalize on the popularity of The Godfather.
+The company had its first-look deal in North America with Paramount Pictures to distribute most of the company's productions since the 1950s.

 In 1973, De Laurentiis relocated his headquarters to New York and he was reportedly considering to produce an American television series.
 His studio financially collapsed during the 1970s.
 In the 1980s, he had his own studio: De Laurentiis Entertainment Group (DEG) based in Wilmington, North Carolina.
 The studio made Wilmington an unexpected center of film and television production.
+After DEG collapsed, he then founded The Film & Television Company.
 In 1990, he obtained backing from an Italian friend and formed another company: Dino De Laurentiis Communications in Beverly Hills.
+Also in late 1990, the company signed a two-picture deal with Universal Pictures to distribute the company's productions.